codematsing/cookiecutter-django/{{cookiecutter.project_slug}}/docs/project-structure.rst

 There are directories placed under ``.env``

-* .vars - base copy of environment variables to be used
+* .tokens - credentials and tokens from external applications
 * .local - environment variables used during development and testing
 * .production - environment variables used during production